 Modern warfare is complex, increasingly lethal and contested in many dimensions.
 Proliferation of advanced weapon systems with precision and reach will challenge the viability of support arrangements, including for forward operating bases and linear supply chains.
-Joint commanders must have confidence in their platforms in terms of battle-readiness, survivability, agility, sustainability and endurance.
+Joint commanders must have confidence in their platforms in terms of battlereadiness, and all aspects of resilience, such as survivability, agility, sustainability and endurance.
 They also require the flexibility to dynamically reconfigure the joint force in the event of battle damage or changing needs, informed by platform state and threat intelligence.